ShreeGopi/OneSource/README.md

 npm run build
 ```

-The production build may need network access because the app uses Google-hosted Next fonts.
+---

-## Technology
+## Stack

 Current stack:

-- Next.js
+* Next.js
-- TypeScript
+* TypeScript
-- Tailwind CSS
+* Tailwind
-- Supabase
+* Supabase
-- Vitest
+* Vitest

-Deployment target:

-- Vercel later
+---

-## Intentionally Out Of Scope Right Now
+## Out Of Scope Right Now

-During Pause Phase, OneSource is not adding:
+Things intentionally NOT being added yet:

-- graph systems
+* graph systems
-- AI reasoning engines
+* AI reasoning engines
-- recommendation logic
-- prediction systems
+* recommendation systems
+* embeddings/vector infrastructure
-- ontology expansion
+* ontology expansion
-- embeddings infrastructure
-- feature-heavy UX
+* feature-heavy UX
-- Playwright or Cypress
-- Supabase integration tests

-Those may become useful later.

-They are not the right next move yet.
+Trying to keep the foundation clean before making the system more complex.

+---

 ## Long-Term Direction

-The long-term direction is:
+The long-term idea is something closer to:

-> Bloomberg Terminal for Internet Attention
+> a structured intelligence layer for internet attention

 or:

-> Creative Genome for ecommerce persuasion.
+> a creative genome for persuasion patterns

-Most tools help people generate more content.
+Most products help generate more content.

-OneSource is trying to understand the DNA of attention:
+OneSource is more interested in understanding the patterns underneath it.

-- what repeats
-- what reinforces
-- what changes by platform
-- what emotional and visual systems keep appearing
-- what creative structures become durable over time

-The long-term value is accumulated, structured attention intelligence.

-Not more AI output.